oakla/Medicine-Notes/Respiratory Block.md

 		- Main pathological findings
 		- Risk factors and co-morbidities that can contribute to the development of COPD and its exacerbation
 Minimum:
-- Recognise obstructive pattern and restrictive pattern on LFTs.
+- Recognise obstructive pattern and restrictive pattern on lung function tests.
 - Know the main diseases for each category.
 - COPD (CB and emphysema) are common.
 - Asthma is common.